jadenpxrk/Cass/README.md

-# Cass - Invisible AI Assistant
+# Cass - Invisible Desktop Assistant

-**Cass** is your invisible AI companion for screen-sharing sessions.
-It stays completely hidden from Zoom, Google Meet, and other screen capture software while providing intelligent, contextual responses during calls, interviews, and presentations.
+**Cass** is your invisible, on-screen AI companion.
+It runs as a floating Electron app that stays hidden from Zoom, Google Meet, and other capture tools while answering whatever you throw at it—coding drills, multiple-choice questions, planning prompts, or quick definitions mid-call.

-**Note: Cass is no longer invisible to Zoom out of the box due to changes in their screen recording mechanism.
-In order for it to be invisible, you will need to manually change the zoom screen recording permissions to advanced screen filtering.**
+Note: Cass no longer attempts to enforce invisibility via OS-level screen filtering.
+Some meeting tools may capture the window as a normal overlay.
+If your tool offers advanced screen filtering, you can enable it manually.

 ## How It Works

-1. **Press `Cmd/Ctrl + Enter`** - Starts recording audio and takes a screenshot
+1. **Press `Cmd/Ctrl + Enter`** – Capture screenshots and (optionally) audio notes.
-2. **AI Analysis** - Combines audio context and visual information using Google Gemini AI
+2. **AI Analysis** – Screenshots, audio context, and stored session history are streamed to Google Gemini.
-3. **Get Smart Responses** - Receive contextual answers to questions, discussions, and content
+3. **Get Smart Responses** – Cass formats output for the task at hand (code fences for LeetCode, clear picks for MCQ, numbered steps for math, structured plans, etc.).
-4. **Continue Conversations** - Follow up with additional context or reset with `Cmd/Ctrl + R`
+4. **Continue Conversations** – Add context with another `Cmd/Ctrl + Enter` or reset with `Cmd/Ctrl + R`.

 Perfect for:

-- Job interviews and technical assessments
+- Technical assessments, LeetCode drills, and code walkthroughs
 - Client presentations and sales calls
-- Educational lectures and training sessions
+- Educational lectures, training sessions, and study groups
-- Any situation where you need AI assistance without detection
+- Everyday productivity moments where you need a private copilot

 ## Key Features

-- **Invisible to Screen Share**: Uses advanced screen filtering to remain hidden from Zoom, Google Meet, and other screen capture software
-- **Mandatory Protection on macOS**: Application requires screen capture protection to run - ensures reliable undetectable operation
+- **Lightweight Overlay**: Floating Electron window you can toggle and reposition
 - **Audio + Visual Processing**: Combines system audio, microphone input, and screenshot analysis
+  - macOS: System audio is captured via Electron loopback (no separate binary).
+Microphone is mixed in the renderer using Web Audio.
-- **Contextual AI Responses**: Powered by Google Gemini for intelligent, contextual replies
+- **Contextual AI Responses**: Powered by Google Gemini with task-aware formatting (code fences for programming, numbered steps for math, MCQ rationales, polished writing assistance, etc.)
-- **Follow-up Conversations**: Press `Cmd/Ctrl + Enter` again to continue the conversation with new context
+- **Follow-up Conversations**: Press `Cmd/Ctrl + Enter` again to continue the conversation with new context; responses stream live so you can read as they generate
 - **Reset Functionality**: Press `Cmd/Ctrl + R` to start a fresh session
 - **Cross-platform**: Works on macOS and Windows
 - **Persistent Configuration**: Remembers API keys and model preferences

+### Assistant behavior

+- Cass detects common task types and shapes the answer accordingly.
+- Coding solutions include fenced code blocks with language hints plus complexity and example walkthroughs.
+- Math responses show step-by-step work, labeled formulas, and a clearly called out final answer.
+- Multiple-choice answers lead with the correct option, followed by concise reasoning for every choice.
+- General planning and writing prompts are formatted with headings or bullet lists to stay scannable.

 ## Keyboard Shortcuts